Skip to main content

 The great news is that Bossio’s best recommendation for fixing a patchy beard is all about straightforward skincare and beard maintenance.

-“First, remember, it’s not the hair we have to care about, it’s the follicles.
+“First, remember, it’s not the hair we have to care about; it’s the follicles.
 Beard balms can help, but it’s really about the skin below the hair.”

 Start by making sure that the beard and skin are clean and moisturized.
 Don’t use the same shampoo as you do for your scalp: It’s too harsh for your face’s skin.
 After washing, moisturize, being sure that both beard and skin are getting coverage.
-Massage product into the beard and work from the roots out.
+Massage the product into the beard and work from the roots out.
 By caring for the skin underneath, you’ll keep follicles healthy, setting them up for long-term growth.

 Beard growth tip: Playing for the long game